microsoft/Data-Science-For-Beginners/1-Introduction/01-defining-data-science/README.md

 </dd>
 <dt>Visualization</dt>
 <dd>
 Vast amounts of data are incomprehensible for a human being, but once we create useful visualizations - we can start making much more sense of data, and drawing some conclusions.
 Thus, it is important to know many ways to visualize information - something that we will cover in [Section 3](../../3-Data-Visualization/README.md) of our course.
-Related fields also include **Infographics**, and **Human-Computer Interaction** in general.
+Related fields also include <b>Infographics</b>, and <b>Human-Computer Interaction</b> in general.
 </dd>
 </dl>